 Bring the dough together with your hands a couple times and then flatten out onto a cookie sheet.
 You can use parchment or spray underneath but I usually find that mine doesn’t stick to the tray after baking.
 Pat the dough into a circle that is about 3/4″ thick.

 Brush the top of the dough circle with 1 teaspoon of milk and then sprinkle with the 1 teaspoon of sugar.
 The milk will help the sugar stick and the sugar will give a nice crunchy topping to these gingerbread scones!

 Bake at 425 F for 17-20 minutes, until risen and golden brown.

-Devour these scones with a cup of hot coffee or tea.
+Add the optional icing, and devour these scones with a cup of hot coffee or tea.